Rodrigo-Matuz/CLI-project/README.md

 CLI Project to use ChatGPT 4.0 Turbo in CMD

--   Record every transaction in a Json file
+-   Stores token usage in database